 Currently, the Housing Choice Voucher (HCV) Program serves approximately 2,000 families per month.
-At this time, the Housing Choice Voucher (Section 8) waiting list is closed and THA is not accepting applications for this program.
-Before the waiting list is scheduled to reopen, notice will be provided to the public.
+At this time, the HCV waiting list is closed and THA is not accepting applications for this program.
+Public notice will be made before the waiting list reopens.

 Tallahassee Housing Authority Section 8 Housing Choice Voucher Waiting List Frequently Asked Questions

 1. Am I eligible for Section 8 Housing Assistance?

 The program serves families and individuals who are very low and extremely low income.
 Eligibility will be determined after you are selected from the Waiting List during the eligibility appointment.

 You may apply for the housing voucher program ONLY when the waitlist is open for new applications.
 The waitlist is currently closed.